 Shabbat and Havdalah Did you know there is one Jewish holiday whose importance exceeds all the rest?
 If you are thinking that it is Passover, Rosh Hashanah or Yom Kippur, guess again.
 Here’s a hint… The most important Jewish holiday comes every week!
 Yep, it is Shabbat.
 One day a week, in imitation of God […]

 All the resources you need to solve your Spring dilemma and to learn more about Passover.

 Rosh Hashanah and Yom Kippur are important Jewish holidays and our resources here will help you and your interfaith family celebrate them.

 December Holidays Rosh Hashanah and Yom Kippur Passover and Easter Shabbat and Other Holidays Shabbat Sukkot and Simchat Torah Tu Bishvat Purim Shavuot You might also find our Jewish Holidays Cheat Sheet helpful.

 To bar mitzvah or not to bar mitzvah, that is the question.
 Need some help?
 Want to learn ways to make your child’s special day inclusive for the whole family?
 Find out how other families have handled these issues in InterfaithFamily.com’s selection of articles, resources and links.
 Booklet Our booklet, Bar & Bat Mitzvahs For […]

+Need help finding clergy for your ceremony?
+Our free service can help you find trusted clergy in your area.
 Need information to help plan for an interfaith wedding?
 Interfaith marriages bring up many complicated issues, but you’ve come to the right place to find answers.
-Wedding Email Series: If you and your partner are from two different faith backgrounds and planning a Jewish or Jewish and… wedding ceremony, there’s a lot to consider.
-We’re taking all […]
+Wedding Email Series: If you and your partner are from […]